 Creating viral photo content is always fun and exciting – you never know what lies ahead.
-The most interesting thing is that no one knows for sure what content users will pick up and spread across social networks, forums and chat rooms.
-Sometimes the most common amateur photography becomes the basis for hundreds of memes, and sometimes very high-quality content is left without attention.
+The most exciting thing is that no one knows for sure what content users will pick up and spread across social networks, forums, and chat rooms.
+Sometimes, amateur photography becomes the basis for hundreds of memes, and sometimes very high-quality content is left without attention.

 Viral content is content that Internet users actively share on social networks and messengers.
-Such content spreads over the Internet like a virus, from user to user, which is why it was called viral.
+Such content spreads over the Internet like a virus, from user to user, so it was called viral.

-Let’s take a look at what characteristics photo content must have to go viral, and how to create it in order to become famous.
+Let’s look at what characteristics photo content must have to go viral and how to create it to become famous.

 Why Do People Share Content?

 To confirm, to illustrate your point of view, or, conversely, to discuss with your opponent.
 In this case, subscribers are usually divided into two camps: for and against.

 To express your resentment, condemnation, contempt, or, conversely, delight, affection, support.
 Usually, such social media posts cause a counter wave of emotions.

 To learn something new and at the same time encourage subscribers to self-development.
 Users like to save all sorts of usefulness (lists, collections, recipes, tips) for the future and share with friends.

 To entertain subscribers and dilute your feed with fun, engaging content.
 Content that brings a smile or an intellectual thrill always has a chance of going viral.

 To help the sick, the weak, the poor and make the world a better place.
 People love to feel needed and valuable, even if their help is expressed only by repost.